nicm42/100-days-of-code-v2/log3.md

 **Day 47: 25th May 2021**
 I abandoned leetcode because I just got annoyed with it - it's just so hard to tell what's going on in your code.
 I did a CSS-y Weekly Web Dev challenge and then did some CSS on the bookfinder project.
 Which involved choosing some colours and then checking how to do global styles.
 At some point I need to decide what everything should actually look like.

+**Day 48: 26th May 2021**
+I did a load of CSS today, so it's all done for the mobile view.
+Just the desktop/tablet etc view to go.
+Which I need to look up how to do.
+I also need to do some more looking up about how to do it more efficiently and not just have the same code in different place.
+I'm really missing classes to be able to style all similar things at once!
+I then did the Weekly Web Dev challenge.
+After thinking about no classes and SCSS like CSS, it was hard to get used to plain CSS again!
+The challenge was to create a clone of a Netflix film card.
+Everything that was on the picture was fine, but the stretch goal was to have more information pop up when you click the drop down.
+All I could really add was 'more information goes here' because I have no idea what it might say on Netflix.